 Once again, the challenge is to strip away an encroaching tax burden.
 There are federal tax issues and state ones, and there is a mix of gift and estate tax plus income tax.
-And yet the real game is relatively simple, a kind of perfect mix that might be described as the Arnold Palmer of the tax world.
+And yet the real game is relatively simple, a kind of perfect mix, the Arnold Palmer of the tax world.

-The main obstacle to establishing a trust in this context is that you do not want it to be a grantor trust, taxed to the grantor.
-Trusts created by people during their lifetimes typically come in two forms, grantor trusts and non-grantor trusts.
-The income generated by grantor trusts that is not distributed to beneficiaries is generally considered taxable income to the person who put the assets into the trust.
+The main obstacle to creating a trust in this context is that you do not want it to be a grantor trust, taxed to the grantor.
+Trusts created by people during their lifetimes typically come in two forms, grantor trusts and nongrantor trusts.
+The income generated by grantor trusts that is not distributed to beneficiaries is typically considered taxable income to the person who put the assets into the trust.